John MacBride (Royal Navy officer): MacBride and the Artois connection

 Rodney's fleet returned to Britain in March, and MacBride rejoined the Bienfaisant.
 In early August a large French privateer, the 64-gun Comte d'Artois, was reported to have sailed from Brest to cruise off the Irish south coast.
 MacBride was ordered to sail in company with the 44-gun HMS Charon and to capture the dangerous vessel.
 After several days in search of the vessel, a mysterious sail was finally sighted early on 13 August, chasing after some of the ships of a convoy departing from Cork.
-MacBride ranged up and fell in with the unidentified ship, which hoisted English colours.
+MacBride ranged up and fell in with the unidentified ship, which hoisted British colours.
 Both ships came within pistol shot, and it was not until there was some communication between the two ships, that MacBride could be satisfied of her identity.
 By now the two ships were so close, with Bienfaisant off the Comte de'Artois's bow, that neither ship could bring their main guns to bear.
 Instead both ships opened fire with muskets until MacBride could manoeuvre away and a general action ensued.
 After an hour and ten minutes the French vessel surrendered, having had 21 killed and 35 wounded, while Bienfaisant had three killed and 20 wounded.
 The Charon had only joined the action towards the end of the engagement and had a single man wounded.
 The capture had an unusual sequel, for just over a year later, and under a different captain, Bienfaisant captured another privateer, this time named Comtesse d'Artois.

 In a further coincidence MacBride was appointed in January 1781 to command the 40-gun HMS Artois, a former French ship captured in 1780 by HMS Romney.
 MacBride served in the North Sea with Sir Hyde Parker's fleet, and fought against the Dutch at the Battle of Dogger Bank on 5 August 1781.
 After the battle Parker temporarily moved MacBride into the 80-gun HMS Princess Amelia, whose captain, John MacCartney, had been killed during the battle.
 MacBride resumed command of Artois after the fleet's return to port, and continued to cruise in the North Sea.
 On 3 December he engaged and captured two large 24-gun Dutch privateers, the Hercules and Mars.
 Nine men were killed and fifteen wounded on Mars, while 13 were killed and 20 wounded on Hercules.
 Artois had one man killed and six wounded.

 By 1782 MacBride was operating in the Channel, and in April was sent out as a scout ahead of the main force under Admiral Samuel Barrington, which aimed to intercept a French squadron that had left Brest bound for the East Indies.
 He sighted the force on 20 April and alerted Barrington.
 The British moved in and that day and the following captured over half of the French force.
 After this success MacBride was appointed to the Irish station in June, where he worked in the impress service while Artois cruised under her first lieutenant.